compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/using_compositeur/actions.md

 1. Share the document, with all the annotations and the notes pasted on it.
 1. Save a local copy of your document, with all the annotations and the notes pasted on it.
 1. Make a capture of your document (creates an image of your document, that you can freely edit).
-1. Add the document to your favorites / Remove the document from your favorites.
+1. Add the document to your selection / Remove the document from your selection.
 1. Change the ink color of your pen.

 ### Specific actions